-During the month of November, I attended a webinar by Nexus to discuss AP automation deployment.
+During the month of November, I attended a webinar by Nexus to discuss nonprofit accounts payable automation deployment.
 This nine-step deployment strategy was a well-thought-out process that I wanted to pass on to you.
-Of course, adaptations may be necessary but the outline below may help avoid some pitfalls.
+Of course, adaptations may be necessary but the outline below may help your nonprofit avoid some financial pitfalls.

-Step 1) Get Everyone on the Same Page
+Step 1) Get everyone in your nonprofit on the same page

 The objective needs to be clearly identified and everyone must agree on the objective.

-Companies often pull together the “go-getters,” those who are the problem solvers.
+Organizations often pull together the “go-getters,” those who are the problem solvers.
 However, these may not be the best people to have on the implementation team.
-Consider the following questions when designating members of the team.
+Consider the following questions when designating members from your nonprofit to be a part of the implementation team.

 - What type of knowledge will be needed?

-- Who has time to work on this?
+- Who in our organization has time to work on this?

-Make sure one person from each stakeholder group be included on the team and ensure that IT and front-line staff are represented.
+Make sure one person from each stakeholder group is included on the team.
+Also, ensure IT and front-line staff are represented.
 Keep in mind, it is not about the size of the team as much as ensuring the team is made up of the correct people.
-You will want to make sure you select individuals who can get along with one another.
+Your nonprofit will want to make sure you select individuals who can get along with one another.
 Personality issues can leave an implementation dead in the water or create extra headaches.

 Process rules should represent the way in which much of the work is handled.
-There will always be exceptions, however by charting/documenting the current workflow, you can evaluate the following:
+There will always be exceptions.
+However, by charting and documenting the current workflow, you can evaluate the following:

 - What are the exceptions?